oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/overview.md

 For an example of installing the operator, setting the namespace that it monitors, deploying a domain resource to its monitored namespace, and uninstalling the operator, see the [Quick Start]({{< relref "/quickstart/_index.md" >}}).

 {{% notice note %}}
 There can be multiple operators in a Kubernetes cluster, and in that case, you must ensure that the namespaces managed by these operators do not overlap.
 _At most, a namespace can be managed by one operator._
+In addition, you cannot deploy more than operator to a particular namespace.
 {{% /notice %}}